mobilernd/Camduna/README.md

 public void shouldReturnUsersNumbers()

-It will total number of users in the resposne .
+It will return total number of users in the resposne .

 # Second test function is